Public Health and Clinical Data Exchange

 Refers to data generated through clinical processes involving patient care, and it is used to distinguish between data and “test data” which may be submitted for the purposes of enrolling in and testing electronic data transfers.

-The MIPS eligible clinician must attest YES or TRUE to being in active engagement with a PHA to electronically submit case reporting of reportable conditions.
+The MIPS eligible clinician must attest YES to being in active engagement with a PHA to electronically submit case reporting of reportable conditions.

 - Measure Score: 10 points